-With a focus on primary prevention, 2020 National Prevention Week (May 10-16) encourages youth to live healthy lives through making positive choices concerning mental health, substance misuse, and gambling behaviors.
+With a focus on primary prevention, 2021 National Prevention Week (May 9-15) celebrating its 10th year, encourages youth to live healthy lives through making positive choices concerning mental health, substance misuse, and gambling behaviors.
 Just as those who are in recovery from a substance misuse or gambling problem have a story of recovery, those who chose not to engage in these risky behaviors have a story to tell about why they decided not to participate in these behaviors.
 Perhaps it was parents or other role models who encouraged youth to make healthy decisions.
 Perhaps it was involvement in a faith-based community, sports, or other school activities that encouraged healthy decision making.
 Having goals and dreams can encourage youth to make healthy decisions.